 - referrals for tests or to specialists

 - pre-employment tests and screenings required by certain jobs.

-Note: GPs are available at the Hawthorn campus from Monday to Friday.
+Note: Our general practice is located at the Hawthorn campus and appointments are available Monday to Friday.

 Nurses provide a variety of essential frontline medical services, including:

 - general health counselling and advice, and

 If your situation is an emergency, you may be able to 'walk in' to your campus clinic, but to see a nurse you will generally need to register and make an appointment.